MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 > [!NOTE]
 > This concept differs from MTTR in security operations focused on time to remove adversary access to the organization’s assets.

-Security governance acts as a guiding hand to security teams and are often frameworks and processes that organizations use to manage and control their information security.
+Security governance acts as a guiding hand to security teams and is often built upon frameworks and processes that organizations use to manage and control their information security.
 These include Policies, Procedures, Controls, and Risk Management.
 Metrics help quantify risk exposure.
 Without them, the organization might not fully understand its vulnerabilities and potential impact.

 Because security requirements might be new, you have the opportunity to take a progressive approach that gradually ramps up coding standards to the ideal state.
 This approach gives teams time to learn and automate the monitoring and controls.

 #### Require use of proven security features, languages, and frameworks

 Define and publish a list of approved tools and their associated security checks.
-Using well established and proven security solutions is important to avoid common mistakes because building secure solutions is very challenging.
+Using well-established and proven security solutions is important to avoid common mistakes because building secure solutions is very challenging.
 Attempting to reinvent security solutions almost always results in increased security risk and wasted time and effort.

 Ensure developers and engineers are taking advantage of new security analysis functionality and protections.
 They should always use the latest compiler, linker, libraries, and the appropriate compiler and linker flags to generate secure executables.